How to use a T2125 form to report your professional income

 What does capital cost allowance mean?

-This means that you can deduct the cost of certain depreciable property over a period of time.
+You can deduct the cost of certain depreciable property over time.

 Disclaimer